rmorales723/FinalProject/README.md

  # Appointments page

- The react front end of the project has a clients page and here is a screenshot of the clients page:
+ The react front end of the project has a appointments page and here is a screenshot of the appointments page:

- ToDo:

  We have a Appointments react component that makes a fetch API call to the Rails backend API to fetch all the appointments data that are present in the database, and then displays each appointment in the UI.
 We have a Appointment react component to render each appointment data in the UI.

+ We have EDIT and DELETE buttons that give the signed in user the ability to edit a appointment information and delete the appointment.

 ## Trainer, Client, Appointment